patri9ck/text-search/README.md

   Same as `candidate_v1` but uses a pre-allocated int array per query the size of the text.

 - `candidate_v3`:
-  To save storage and improve cache utilization, a bit mask is used instead of an int array.
+  To save storage and improve cache utilization, a bit mask is used instead of an int array. **The fastest non-std sequential implementation.**

 - `candidate_v4`:
   This creates a huge bit mask for all queries together instead of creating one per query.